17 June 2016

 Preaching, relocating, gathering students.

-I’ll admit right now: Whenever bible scholars try to sync up the gospels, we’re guessing.
+Whenever bible scholars try to sync up the gospels, we’re guessing.
 They’re educated guesses, but still guesses.
 The authors didn’t expect we’d ever try to line ’em up; some might’ve assumed there weren’t other gospels, or that theirs superseded all others.
 But we wanna tell Jesus’s story comprehensively, so sometimes we do.
-I don’t know whether the events I’m writing about here, come right after Jesus healing the prince’s son.
+I don’t know whether the events I’m writing about here, come right after Jesus healing the royal’s son.
 But it kinda works, so it’s the order I’ll go in.

-At some point, John the baptist got hauled off to prison, ’cause he pissed off the Galilee’s ruler, Antipas Herod.
+At some point, John the baptist got hauled off to prison, ’cause he pissed off the Galilee’s ruler, Herod Antipas.

 Luke 3.19-20 KWL